 How the Trivy Supply Chain Attack Happened

-Notably, the attack started weeks before the main breach.
+The attack started weeks before the main breach.
 In late February 2026, an AI bot called hackerbot-claw scanned GitHub for weak workflow configs.
-Consequently, it found one in Trivy's repo that used a risky event trigger called pull_request_target.
+It found one in Trivy's repo that used a risky event trigger called pull_request_target.

 In particular, this trigger runs code in the base repo's context — not the fork's.
-Therefore, the bot submitted a pull request with hidden code that stole a Personal Access Token (PAT).
+The bot submitted a pull request with hidden code that stole a Personal Access Token (PAT).
 As a result, with that token, the attacker gained full write access to Trivy's repo.

 The Trivy Supply Chain Attack: Tag Poisoning Explained

 However, the release page on GitHub didn't change.
-Indeed, same name, same date, same description.
+Same name, same date, same description.
 Nevertheless, the code behind each tag now contained a credential stealer.
-Consequently, anyone who ran a pipeline referencing those tags got hit — silently.
+Anyone who ran a pipeline referencing those tags got hit — silently.

 What the Trivy Supply Chain Attack Payload Did

-Specifically, the first script dumped secrets from the GitHub Actions runner's process memory.
-Moreover, it grabbed tokens, environment variables, and anything stored in the runner's context.
-In addition, the second script targeted the local file system — SSH keys, cloud tokens for AWS, Azure, and GCP, Docker configs, and even crypto wallets.
+The first script dumped secrets from the GitHub Actions runner's process memory.
+It grabbed tokens, environment variables, and anything stored in the runner's context.
+The second script targeted the local file system — SSH keys, cloud tokens for AWS, Azure, and GCP, Docker configs, and even crypto wallets.

-Furthermore, both scripts sent the stolen data to a fake domain: scan.aquasecurtiy[.]org (note the typo — that's the attacker's typosquat).
+Both scripts sent the stolen data to a fake domain: scan.aquasecurtiy[.]org (note the typo — that's the attacker's typosquat).
 Alternatively, if that failed, the data went to a public GitHub repo as a backup.
-Indeed, because GitHub traffic looks routine in dev setups, most teams didn't notice.
+Because GitHub traffic looks routine in dev setups, most teams didn't notice.

 Who Is Affected by the Trivy Supply Chain Attack

-Notably, the safe versions are trivy v0.69.3, trivy-action v0.35.0, and setup-trivy v0.2.6.
-Consequently, anything outside those versions during the attack window should be treated as compromised.
+The safe versions are trivy v0.69.3, trivy-action v0.35.0, and setup-trivy v0.2.6.
+Anything outside those versions during the attack window should be treated as compromised.

-Moreover, the impact goes beyond Trivy itself.
-In fact, stolen tokens from the first breach were then used to poison Checkmarx's GitHub Action as well.
+The impact goes beyond Trivy itself.
+Stolen tokens from the first breach were then used to poison Checkmarx's GitHub Action as well.
 As a result, the Trivy supply chain attack cascaded — one compromised tool led to another, then another.

-Furthermore, Sysdig's threat research team confirmed the connection.
-Specifically, they found the same credential stealer from the Trivy supply chain attack running inside Checkmarx's AST Action just four days later.
-Indeed, the pattern was identical — same code, different domain name to avoid detection.
+Sysdig's threat research team confirmed the connection.
+They found the same credential stealer from the Trivy supply chain attack running inside Checkmarx's AST Action just four days later.
+The pattern was identical — same code, different domain name to avoid detection.

 How to Check If the Trivy Supply Chain Attack Affected You